microsoft/bonsai-viz-cartpole/README.md

-# Cartpole Visualizer
+# Bonsai Cartpole Visualizer

-This project is the Cartpole visualizer used by the Bonsai Platform.
+This project is the visualizer used with the [cartpole-py](https://github.com/microsoft/cartpole-py) simulator.

 ![Cart and pole Visualizer](Cartpole.png)